lomin/alive/PITCHME.md

 #### Example of a DOM transformation

 This example uses [alive](https://github.com/lomin/alive), a selector-based (à la CSS) templating library for Clojure and ClojureScript

-The following  either displays the answer with the

 ```Clojure
 (me.lomin.alive.macros/deftemplate evermento-html